Updated: Aug 15

 Here at Kittyglitz, we appreciate the relationship between cat and catnip, which is why we keep our website stocked up with an array of catnip infused goodies.
 As well as the customer favourite Catnip Banana kicker toy, which cats absolutely love, we also sell ‘Purrs Potent Power Mix Catnip Baggie’, which is a blend of 4 herbs, which cats find irresistible; nepeta cataria (catnip), nepeta mussini (cat mint), honeysuckle and valeriana officinalis (valerian).
 This is great for refreshing catnip toys, for sprinkling over cat scratching posts to encourage use, or as a special treat.
 Finally, the Purrs Wild Hare Stinky Puff Cat Toy is infused with cat mint.
 Catnip Nepeta Mussini (catmint) is from the same family of natural herb plant as normal catnip.
 Cat mint is also a natural herb loved by felines and has more of a mint smell.

-Check out the shop section of our website here and introduce your feline friend to the wonders of catnip today.
+Check out our catnip shop and introduce your feline friend to the wonders of catnip today.